The Web3 Fundraising Instrument Stack: SAFE + Token Right, and Its Consequences (2026)

 The Web3 Fundraising Instrument Stack: SAFE + Token Right, and Its Consequences

-- A Web3 raise is usually not one instrument but a stack: SAFE (equity) + token warrant/side letter (token upside).
+- A Web3 raise is usually not one instrument but a stack: a SAFE for equity plus a token warrant or side letter for token upside.

 The stack, not the instrument